CursedSliver/Crumbs-engine/README.md

 - **middle**: The rows of building displays, containing the minigames.
 - **right**: The store.
 - **background**: The background of the entire game.
-- **foreground**: A canvas overlayed on top of the entire game.
+- **foreground**: A canvas overlaid on top of the entire game.

 You can create a new canvas by doing `new Crumbs.canvas(parentEle, key, id, css)`.
-- `parentEle`: parent element to attach the canvas to.
+- `parentEle`: Parent element to attach the canvas to.
 The canvas will assume 100% of the parent's width and height.
-- `key`: its key in `Crumbs.scopedCanvas`.
+- `key`: Its key in `Crumbs.scopedCanvas`.
-- `id`: id of the canvas itself (not the canvas container)
+- `id`: ID of the canvas itself (not the canvas container).
-- `css`: optional CSS
+- `css`: Optional CSS.

 ---

 ## Custom anchors

-You can create your own anchors by assigning something to a new instance of Crumbs.anchor.
+You can create your own anchors by assigning something to a new instance of `Crumbs.anchor`.
 It takes two parameters:
-- x: the amount of distance to the right compared to the width of the object of the anchor, starting from top left
+- x: The amount of distance to the right compared to the width of the object of the anchor, starting from the top left.
-- y: the amount of distance downward compared to the height of the object of the anchor, starting from top left
+- y: The amount of distance downward compared to the height of the object of the anchor, starting from the top left.
 - For example, Crumbs.defaultAnchors.center has x and y set to 0.5 each.
 - Note that you can set them to any value you like, including numbers bigger than 1 and smaller than 0.
 - Helpful tip: You can see the anchors of objects by setting `Crumbs.prefs.anchorDisplay` to 1.